david-schaller/bmg-edit/README.md

 ## Citation and References

-If you use AsymmeTree in your project or code from it, please consider citing:
+If you use `bmg-edit` in your project or code from it, please consider citing:

 * **Schaller, D., Geiß, M., Hellmuth, M., Stadler, P. F. (2021) Heuristic Algorithms for Best Match Graph Editing.
 Algorithms for Molecular Biology (in press).